Lightest Higgs boson decays $h\rightarrow MZ$ in the $\mu$ from $\nu$ supersymmetric standard model: Introduction

 \section{Introduction}

 Since the Higgs boson was discovered by the Large Hadron Collider (LHC) \cite{mh-ATLAS,mh-CMS}, the measured mass of the Higgs boson now is~\cite{PDG1}

-Therefore, the accurate Higgs boson mass gives most stringent constraint on parameter space for the standard model and its various extensions.
-The next step is focusing on searching for the properties of the Higgs boson both experimentally and theoretically.
+Therefore, the accurate Higgs boson mass gives most stringent constraint on parameter space of various extensions of the standard model (SM).
+The SM Higgs boson mass in the tree level can be written as $m_{h}=2\sqrt{\lambda_{SM}}\upsilon$ \cite{PDG1}, where $\lambda_{SM}$ is the self coupling parameter. $\upsilon=(2\sqrt{2}G_{F})^{-1/2}\approx$ 174 GeV is the expectation value of the Higgs field, with $G_{F}$ is the Fermi coupling.
+Based on the experimental measurement of the Higgs boson mass, we can get $\lambda_{SM}\simeq$ 0.13.

-As one of the extensions of the standard model, the $\mu$ from $\nu$ supersymmetric standard model ($\mu$$\nu$SSM) \cite{mnSSM,mnSSM1,mnSSM1-1,mnSSM2,mnSSM2-1,Zhang1,Zhang2} can solve the $\mu$ problem~\cite{m-problem} of the minimal supersymmetric standard model (MSSM)~\cite{MSSM,MSSM1,MSSM2,MSSM3,MSSM4} through introducing three singlet right-handed neutrino superfields $\hat{\nu}_i^c$ ($i=1,2,3$).
-The neutrino superfields lead the mixing of the neutral components of the Higgs doublets with the sneutrinos, which is different from the Higgs sector of the MSSM.
-The mixing can change the Higgs couplings, and influence the decay processes of the Higgs bosons.

-In our previous work, the 125 GeV Higgs boson decay modes $h\rightarrow\gamma\gamma$, $h\rightarrow VV^*$ ($V=Z,W$), $h\rightarrow f\bar{f}$ ($f=b,\tau,\mu$), $h\rightarrow \mu\tau$, $h\rightarrow Z\gamma$, the masses of the Higgs bosons in the $\mu\nu$SSM have been researched~\cite{HZrr,muon,MASS,HZr,huu}.
-In this work, we study the 125 GeV Higgs boson rare decays $h\rightarrow MZ$ in the framework of the $\mu\nu$SSM, where $M$ is a vector meson ($\rho, \omega, \phi, J/\psi, \Upsilon$).
-For the processes $h\rightarrow MZ$, there are two types of decay topologies, one is the direct contributions which the Higgs boson couples to the quarks forming the meson, another is indirect contributions which the meson is converted by an off-shell vector boson through the local matrix element \cite{HVZ-sm,HVZ-zhao,HVZ-NP1}.
-Actually, the effective $h\gamma Z$ vertex is very important for the indirect contributions of the decays $h\rightarrow MZ$, so the indirect contributions is more obvious than the direct contributions.
-In this work, the QCD factorization \cite{QCD1,QCD1-1,QCD2,QCD3} is used for the rare Higgs boson decays $h\rightarrow MZ$.

-The paper is organized as follows.
-In Sec.~\ref{sec2}, we introduce the $\mu\nu$SSM briefly, about the superpotential and the soft SUSY-breaking terms.
-In Sec.~\ref{sec3}, we study the decay processes $h\rightarrow MZ$ in the $\mu\nu$SSM.
-Sec.~\ref{sec4} and Sec.~\ref{sec5}, We show the numerical analysis and the conclusion.